How Smoking Affects Your Teeth

 Every time you smoke a cigarette the particles stay in your mouth long after the cigarette is done.
 As a result, your breath takes on the smell of a cigarette and can smell like an ashtray for hours.
 Smoking causes an overgrowth of bacteria in the mouth which leads to the horrible breath.
 The frustrating part is that brushing and gargling don’t get rid of the smell.
 Furthermore, the bad breath can be caused by the onset of gum disease, decay, and oral sores.
 The only surefire way to stop the bad breath is to quit smoking and to speak to a dentist about proper dental treatments.

 Due to the consistent exposure to cigarettes, smokers are twice as likely to develop gum disease as nonsmokers.
 The unfortunate part is that the risk increases every time you smoke a cigarette and periodontal treatments tend to be less successful for smokers.

 Why is that the case?
 As we said before, smoking lowers your mouth’s chances of fighting off bacteria, which causes it to build up on the teeth and make its way to the gums.
 When this is left untreated, your gums will start to separate from your teeth which weakens your jaw bone.

 Many smokers end up losing teeth because their mouths don’t receive breaks from smoking, so there’s virtually no healing time.
 Even if you make the commitment to brush, floss, rinse and follow up with tartar treatments, it may not be enough.

-If you suffer from dental problems caused by smoking, be sure to schedule an appointment with the staff at Joyner Dental Arts.
+If you suffer from dental problems caused by smoking, be sure to schedule an appointment with the staff at Dental Arts Dr. Deb Cassill.
 We specialize in periodontal treatments as well as smile makeovers and enjoy working with patients in the Cedar Rapids, Hiawatha, Robins, and surrounding areas.
 Trust us to make over your smile today.